Nathank4242/Create-TaskQuestions/Free Response.md

 ```

 This uses an input to insert it into a card he made.
+You can see he enters the api and gets the author and category of the quote.

 ---